Manage your users with My Staff

 You can search for administrative units and users in your organization using the search bar in My Staff.
 You can search across all administrative units and users in your organization, but you can only make changes to users who are in an administrative unit over which you have been given admin permissions.

-You can view audit logs for actions taken in My Staff in the Azure Active Directory portal.
+You can view audit logs for actions taken in My Staff in the Microsoft Entra admin center.
 If an audit log was generated by an action taken in My Staff, you will see this indicated under ADDITIONAL DETAILS in the audit event.